gradle/gradle/design-docs/dependency-management-for-jvm-components.md

       Change the signature of this resolver so that it accepts the type introduced above, rather than a `ModuleInternal` and set of `ConfigurationInternal` instances.
     - Use some composite converter that can build a `ComponentResolveMetaData` for the consuming Java library.
       Should be able to make use of `DefaultLocalComponentMetaData` to assemble this.
+    - Introduce a new public subtype of `ComponentIdentifier` to represent a library component.
+Use this as the id in the meta-data.
+    - Currently the meta-data includes a `ModuleVersionIdentifier`, used for conflict resolution.
+Given that there are currently no external dependencies referenced in the graph, can use something like (project-path, library-name, project-version).
     - For now, don't attach any dependencies or artifacts to the resolve meta-data.
 It should be possible at this point to perform the resolve (but receive an empty result).
 - Provide a way to resolve project dependencies
-    - Introduce a new subtype of `ComponentSelector` to represent a library selector.
+    - Introduce a new public subtype of `ComponentSelector` to represent a library selector.
     - For each dependency declared by the source set include a library selector in the component resolve meta-data.
     - Add a library resolver that implements `DependencyToComponentIdResolver` and `ComponentMetaDataResolver`.
 This would be used where `ProjectDependencyResolver` currently is used (can also use this as an example).
 Can include both resolvers in the chain created by `DefaultDependencyResolver`, so don't need to make this configurable.
     - Library resolver should close the `components` for the target project, then select a matching component.
 Fail as described above if no match.
       Can return empty meta-data for the matching component for this story.

+Avoid adding specific knowledge about Java libraries to the `dependencyManagement` project.
+Instead, the `platformJvm` project should inject this knowledge.
+Can use the service discovery mechanism to do this.

 ## Story: API of required libraries is made available when Java source set is compiled